Meeting notes for group meetings

 The way I do so has changed a couple of times over the time.
 I used to use paper handwritten notes, but then switched to digital handwritten notes when I bought my iPad.

 Recently, since I moved most of my note-taking to Obsidian, I moved most meeting notes to Obsidian.
+In this article I will discuss how to automatically manage them with the help of some plugins like Dataview.

 My current setup